boshtannik/embedded-nano-mesh/README.md

 `main.rs`:
 ```
 match mesh_node.send_with_transaction(
     message.into_bytes(),               // Content.
     ExactAddressType::new(2).unwrap(),  // Send to device with address 2.
     10 as LifeTimeType,                 // Let message travel 10 devices before being destroyed.
-    2000 as ms,
+    2000 as ms,                         // Wait 2 seconds for response.
     || {
         Instant::now()
             .duration_since(program_start_time)
             .as_millis() as ms
-    },
+    },                                  // Closure providing current time in milliseconds.
-    &mut serial,
+    &mut serial,                        // IO interface.
 );
 ```

 ### Update Method
 The `update` method is used to perform all internal operation of the `Node`.
-It shall be called in a loop with providing embedded-serial implemented structure and current_time im milliseconds.
+It shall be called in a loop with providing `embedded-io` implemented structure and current_time im milliseconds.
 It allows `Node` to interact with outer world.
 With out call this method in a loop - the node will stop working.